 Designers can use advanced design software to set clearance rules and modify the minimum allowed spaces before deciding to complete the design process and send it for manufacturing.

-The density of the PCB designing and production procedures means there are plentiful of chances for the PCB defects to arise.
-Some of these issues are because of the design mistakes, such as inadequate clearances or spacing between components, which can harmfully affect the functions of the final PCBs.
+The density of the PCB designing and production procedures means there are plentiful chances for PCB defects to arise.
+Some of these issues are because of the design mistakes, such as inadequate clearances or spacing between components, which can harmfully affect the final PCBs’ functions.
 Others may come from mistakes in the production process, such as drilling faults or over-etching, which can be very costly and time-consuming catastrophic.